Digital-Minimalist-Lab/Digital-Minimalist-Wiki/README.md

-# Website
+# Digital Minimalist Wiki

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+This wiki site is built using [Docusaurus](https://docusaurus.io/), a modern SSG.

 ## Installation